ms-iot/content/en-US/Docs/Store.md

 4. Choose Windows 10 IoT Core for the project settings
 5. Skip the provisioning package import
 6. On the left hand side expand Runtime Settings and click on Universal App Install > User Context App
-7. Enter the Package Family Name of your app and click Add
-{% include note.html text="The PFN can be found in the Windows Dev Center under App Management > App Identity" %}
+7. Enter the Package Family Name of your app and click Add  (**Note:** The PFN can be found in the Windows Dev Center under App Management > App Identity)
 8. Under the newly added PFN add the Appx and its dependencies
 9. Set the DeploymentOptions to "Force target application shutdown"
 10. Export the package